sparticlesteve/sea19-dl-tutorial/README.md

 Most of these things can be changed entirely within the configuration.
 See [configs/imagenet_resnet.yaml](configs/imagenet_resnet.yaml) for examples.

-### Advanced example: multi-node ResNet50 on ImageNet-100
+### Advanced example: multi-node ResNet50 on ImageNet

-We may not have the time and compute resources to do this (certainly not for all attendees), but this repository also includes a more advanced ResNet50 example and a 100-class subset of the ImageNet dataset.
-ResNet and ImageNet are a fairly standard benchmark for scalable deep learning methods.
+We may not have the time to describe this in detail, but this repository also includes a more advanced ResNet50 ImageNet example.
+This is a fairly standard benchmark for scalable deep learning methods.
 The configuration is available in [configs/imagenet_resnet.yaml](configs/imagenet_resnet.yaml)

-Please check with the presenters before submitting large scale training jobs with this example, as we have a limited reservation of nodes on Cori and we want to make sure all tutorial attendees are able to complete the core content and have a chance to play with settings in the ResNet-CIFAR example.

-## Code references
+## Code inspirations

 Keras ResNet50 official model: https://github.com/keras-team/keras-applications/blob/master/keras_applications/resnet50.py